Hens - The Girls Come Home

-For a week before I placed the order, our family spent hours debating the different breeds of chickens we could raise.
-Each of my five children ended up picking two types to order and I picked two myself.
-On the 21st day following the eggs entrance into the incubator, we had two Rhode Island Reds, two silver laced Wyandotte’s, two Black Australop’s, one White Leghorn, one New Hampshire Red, and four Aurancana chicks.
+For a week before placing the order, hours were spent debating the different breeds of chickens and which should be raised.
+We each picked to and on the 21st day following the eggs entrance into the incubator, we had two Rhode Island Reds, two silver laced Wyandotte’s, two Black Australop’s, one White Leghorn, one New Hampshire Red, and four Aurancana chicks.
 It wasn’t until twenty-four weeks later that we were surprised by the 4 a.m. crow of a rooster in our flock.
 While we carefully indicated female eggs only, one male slipped through the system.
 He eventually moved to Sherborn, Massachusetts where he was fattened up and turned into a delicious coq au vin by a Boston restaurant chef.

 Life went along happily through New England’s wet spring and early perfect summer…and then we met the fox, the hawk, the fisher cat, and the raccoon.